 - Activity and Life Participation: Aims improve an individual’s participation in speaking situations of daily life overall, typically through generalization of approaches mentioned above.

 We hope you found this article helpful!
 Feel free to stick around — find some fun & impactful speech therapy activities and more resources in the NAPA speech therapy blog!

 About NAPA Center

 At NAPA Center, we take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 For this reason, no two therapeutic programs are alike.
-In addition to hosting intensive therapy sessions worldwide, we also provide traditional speech therapy for children at our Los Angeles, Boston, and Sydney based clinics.
-(Austin clinic coming October 2020!)
+In addition to hosting intensive therapy sessions worldwide, we also provide traditional speech therapy for children at our US based clinics in Los Angeles, Boston, Austin and Denver in addition to our Australia based clinics in Melbourne and Sydney.
 If your child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s goals.
 Let your child’s journey begin today by contacting us to learn more.